 Here’s the breakdown (all prices are in US Dollars)

 Includes a poured foundation and all materials for the building of the house, inside and out.

 Due two months prior to build.

 Program Fee – $60.00 per person/per day

-Includes airport pickup/drop-off, daily transport to the build site, on site catered lunches (breakfast and dinner included if staying on the YWAM base), Porta-a-potties on site and your very own Homes of Hope T-shirt!
+Includes airport pickup/drop-off, daily transport to the build site, on-site catered lunches (breakfast and dinner included if staying on the YWAM base), Port-a-potties on site, and your very own Homes of Hope T-shirt!
 We provide additional Homes of Hope staff who will be there to guide you along the way.
-Your team will have a “A” builder (leader of the build), “B” Builder (assistant to the A builder), and a Host/Translator/Driver.
+Your team will have an “A” builder (leader of the build), “B” Builder (assistant to the A builder), and a Host/Translator/Driver.
 Depending on the size of your team, if more of our HOH staff are needed, we can provide them for you.

 Optional Home Furnishing Kit – $1,600

-There are so many needy families in the area we are working in, that this for sure is a battle!
+There are so many families in need in the area we are working in.
 You’ll see when you get here how much you wish you could help everyone.
-We’ve tried to narrow it down by the following.
+We’ve tried to narrow it down by the following: